ZVanMoerkerke/PicoSequencer/README.md

 # PicoSequencer
-A modular sequencer based on Pi Pico &amp; EuroPi
-By Zeno Van Moerkerke / Keurslager Kurt
+A modular sequencer based on Pi Pico &amp; EuroPi by Zeno Van Moerkerke / Keurslager Kurt

 For now it is 'only' a trigger sequencer, but I sincerely hope to build this into an Elektron style complex sequencer with CV out, conditional triggers, microtiming,..